 During this very difficult period of the Covid-19 crisis the Feoffees are focussing their grant making on those charities whose services are meeting urgent needs arising from the pandemic, or who have been significantly impacted by the crisis.
-The Feoffees are no longer accepting applications for the July 2021 meeting.
-Applications for the next meeting in November 2021 may be submitted from August 2021.
+The Feoffees will no longer accept applications for the November 2021 meeting after the closing date of 15th October 2021.
+Applications for the next meeting in February 2022 may be submitted from Mid-November 2021.
 Please refer to the Guidelines for Applicants under the How to apply tab.

 Application in the first instance is to Mr Rupert Sheppard, Clerk to the Feoffees following the Guidelines for Applications set out below:

 Requirements: Send a short letter by email to firstname.lastname@example.org of not more than 500 words.
 It is mainly on the basis of this letter that the Feoffees will make a decision on any funding.

 In that letter, please

 - Give a brief introductory background to the charity